Everybody's Got the Right to Love

 "Everybody's Got the Right to Love" is a socially conscious–inspired pop song written by Lou Stallman, produced by Frank Wilson and released as a single in 1970 by Motown group The Supremes, who took the song into the top forty in mid-1970 following the release of "Up the Ladder to the Roof".

 Song information

-The songs features new Supremes lead singer Jean Terrell in lead, with backup vocals by original Supreme Mary Wilson and more recent member Cindy Birdsong.
+The songs features new Supremes lead singer Jean Terrell, with backup vocals by original Supreme Mary Wilson and more recent member Cindy Birdsong.
 The lyrics describe how everyone should be able to love, saying "without love you can't survive".
 This is the first song that showcases the group's vocals as a group, which had not been done since the late 1960s.
-At the start of the song the quartet sings, "..Say I/Say Yeah..", in harmony.
+At the start of the song the trio sings, "..Say I/Say Yeah..", in harmony.
 There are at least three different versions of the song.
 One appears on the Supremes' "70's Greatest Hits & Rare Classics" and the other on The Supremes (2000 album).